soklet/soklet/README.md

     // Pull the value from MyExampleJWTCookie and use it to authenticate Optional<ExampleAccount> accountForRequest(Request request) {
       // For sake of example, we examine cookies.
-      // In practice, you might example request headers instead.
+      // In practice, you might examine request headers instead.
       request.getCookies().stream()
         .filter(cookie -> cookie.getName().equals("MyExampleJWTCookie"))
         .findAny()